ajclark/zap/README.md

 # zap
 Zap is designed to transmit a single file over a high-latency, high-bandwidth internet connection as quickly as possible. e.g. California to New York or London to Sydney.
+Zap also transfers a file 6-8X faster than conventional file transfer tools on high-speed LANs and datacenter networks.
+It has been tested on up to 100 Gbps NICs.

 ## How does Zap work?
 Zap splits a single file in to 'streams' and copies all streams in parallel via SSH.
 This creates multiple parallel network flows that increases the aggregate utilization of the network pipe.
 Zap does not use any additional local disk space when creating streams, instead Zap reads the input file at different offsets in parallel and streams these offsets directly across the network via SSH.
 This saves time and avoids wasting local disk space.
 To send a 100GB file, Zap requires 200GB of remote space but no additional local space.
 Zap uses the additional remote space to write out the temporary streams prior to final assembly of the file.